Danish employment case may test Ryanair's better image campaign

 Ryanair says its pilots and cabin crew in Denmark enjoy high pay, job security and are covered by a collective agreement.
 It said its pilots earn up to 150,000 euros ($168,525) a year and cabin crew up to 35,000 euros.

-Other pension funds including the country’s largest investor ATP have also voiced concerns over Ryanair’s labor practices and said they are considering offloading the shares.
+Other pension funds including the country’s largest investor ATP have also voiced concerns over Ryanair’s labour practices and said they are considering offloading the shares.

 In an email, Ryanair said: “There are plenty of buyers out there who would be only too happy to buy these shares.”

-Meanwhile the Copenhagen municipality and several other Danish cities have banned staff from using Ryanair for work purposes as, they say, its labor conditions do not live up to their requirements for suppliers.
+Meanwhile the Copenhagen municipality and several other Danish cities have banned staff from using Ryanair for work purposes as, they say, its labour conditions do not live up to their requirements for suppliers.

 Two left-wing political parties have demanded the Danish state follow suit, dragging the issue into an election campaign ahead of a June 18 vote.